turingschool/backend-curriculum-site/module4/lessons/environment_settings.markdown

 Another place to take notice of environments is with out GEMFILE.
 We define `groups` for the gems we include and these groups correspond to the specific environment we're running the application in.

+Let's do an experiment here to prove this.

+Open a rails application.
+Open up the `/config/environments` directories.
+Inside of the `development.rb` file set an env variable.
+Something like `ENV["PROOF"] = ====DEVELOPMENT====` and then open the `production.rb` file and set the same variable to something different, `ENV["PROOF"] = ====PRODUCTION====`.
+Now open the `environment.rb`  file and print the environment variable.

+Now we can see what we've been talking about in action.
+First, start the server with `rails s`.
+Remmeber the default setting is for this to be the development environment.
+You should see the varaible value you set in the `developmnet.rb` file print in the terminal.
+Now, if you start the server in the production environment you should see the other value for that variable printed in the server.

 #### Database.yml

 Other than the environment configuration file, it's important to look into the `database.yml` file when we talk about environments.